willemdj/erlsom/README.md

 Klacke (Claes Wickstrom) has provided a makefile.
 This should enable Unix users to install Erlsom easily.

 Anyway,  even for Windows users and without rebar, installing erlsom should be straightforward.
-One way to do it would is described below.
+One way to do it is described below.

 - Put all the files into the directory `ROOT/lib/erlsom-1.2.1/src`, where ROOT is the directory that contains Erlang (C:\Program Files\erl5.6.1 on my Windows system).